Where are you located?

 1. Pick your puppy up from us at our home.

-2. Fly home with your puppy as carry-on on your flight. (most popular option)
+2. Meet us at the airport and fly home with your puppy as carry-on on your flight. (most popular option)

 What happens if I can't bring my puppy home on pick up day?